Coburg North

 Coburg North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Coburg North's population shows high cultural diversity, with 32.5% born overseas and 34.6% speaking a language other than English at home.
-Christianity is the predominant religion, comprising 41.2%.
-Islam makes up 7.5%, lower than Greater Melbourne's average of 17.6%.
+Coburg North has a high level of cultural diversity, with 32.5% of its population born overseas and 34.6% speaking a language other than English at home.
+The dominant religion in Coburg North is Christianity, comprising 41.2% of the population.
+Islam is notably overrepresented, making up 7.5% compared to the regional average of 5.6%.

 Frequently Asked Questions - Diversity